continuouspipe/continuouspipe/documentation/content/configuration/tasks-build.md

 aliases:
     - /configuration/images/
 ---
-## YAML Configuration

 Before deploying anything, you will most of the time want ContinuousPipe to build your Docker images.
+For this you need to use the `build` task, which is one of the [inbuilt tasks]({{< relref "configuration/tasks.md#inbuilt-tasks" >}}).

-The only mandatory parameter is the image name you want to build:
+The only mandatory parameter of `build` is the image name you want to build:

 ``` yaml
 tasks: